sciosense/overview/README.md

 # Overview of ScioSense's GitHub Repositories

 This page is intended to give an overview of the available drivers for ScioSense products.
-ScioSense itself provides Arduino libraries to enable a quick and easy start with our products.
+ScioSense itself provides Embedded C and Arduino libraries to enable a quick and easy start with our products.

 In addition, some third-party repositories are listed at the end of this document.
 Please note that these projects are not developed by ScioSense and the listing is not an official recommendation.